Echocardiogram (Echo)

 An echo can be used to show:

-• Areas of poor blood flow or injury in your heart.
+- Areas of decreased blood flow or injury in your heart.

 Who needs an echo?

 Your provider may ask you to get an echocardiogram if you are having signs or symptoms of a heart problem.
-Signs and symptoms of a heart problem might include:
+Signs and symptoms of a heart problem could be:

 Your provider may also ask you to get an echo to see how your heart is reacting to certain heart medications, or before you start certain cancer treatments.
 This is to make sure your heart is healthy.